appsmithorg/appsmith-docs/core-concepts/building-the-ui/widget-visibility.md

 ---
 description: >-
-  The visibility of widgets can be controlled dynamically through another widget or through an API.
+  The visibility of widgets can be controlled dynamically through another widget or through an API/Query.
 ---

 # Controlling the visibility of widgets